LLM-Specific Utility for Retrieval-Augmented Generation: LLM-Specific Utility Judgment

-Furthermore, empirical studies indicate that utility judgments yield higher performance when judging utility referring to the pseudo-answers generated from retrieved documents \cite{zhang2024large, zhang2024iterative}.
-Accordingly, LLMs can pre-generate pseudo-answer $a$ using retrieval results to inform their utility judgments, i.e., $\mathcal{U}{s} = \{d_i \in \mathcal{C} \mid \mathcal{L}(q, d_i, a, P_{\text{binary}}) = \text{``yes''}\}$ or $\mathcal{L}(q, \mathcal{C}, a, P_{\text{subset}})$.
-Therefore, we considered four verbalized methods for utility-based selection, i.e., verbalized pointwise (Directly judging or $w/$ pseudo-answer judge) and verbalized Listwise (Directly selecting passages or $w/$ pseudo-answer) to select passages.
+The approaches are categorized according to different evaluation goals, namely \textit{utility-based selection} \cite{zhang2024iterative, zhang2025distilling, zhang2024large} and \textit{utility-based ranking} \cite{shi2023replug, izacard2023atlas, salemi2024evaluating, salemi2025learning, zamani2024stochastic}.
+Furthermore, empirical studies \cite{zhang2024large, zhang2024iterative} indicate that utility judgments yield higher performance when judging utility referring to the pseudo-answers generated from retrieved documents.
+For all methods, pseudo-answers are generated from the top-$k$ ($k$=20) retrieval results to ensure a fair comparison.